tkuentzler/fl-official-statistics-addon-review/README.md

 - data (< 30 MB) no need for dask
 - ml: dask can help, tensorflow connection?

+### Qs@UniHamburg

+- med-insurance: DNN has also centralized problems (s. loss very high variance).
+DNN no good model for the problem?
+Missing complexity?
+Even stronger decentralized.

 ## Original Work

 This repository is divided into three main parts.
 These can be found in the top folders.